luxfi/bft/README.md

-# Simplex consensus for Avalanche
+# Simplex consensus for Lux

 ## Introduction